gleicher/PublicMarkdownNotes/NLP_and_ML_for_Shaffer_Oct31_2017.md

 ## Some Machine Learning Vocabulary

 ### Some "types" of "Learning" Tasks
++ prediction
++ clustering (figuring out what groups there are)
++ confirmation

 + classification vs. clustering
++ classification vs. regression

 ## Some Basic Thoughts on Natural Language Processing